sayanta28/python-self-learnings/README.md

 # python-self-learnings
-This repo is about self learning and practicing about python from scratch to advance.
+This branch is about learning python with mosh.